 § 200.467 Selling and marketing costs.

-Costs of selling and marketing any products or services of the non-Federal entity (unless allowed under § 200.421) are unallowable, except as direct costs, with prior approval by the Federal awarding agency when necessary for the performance of the Federal award.
+Costs of selling and marketing any products or services of the recipient or subrecipient are unallowable unless they are allowed under § 200.421 and are necessary to meet the requirements of the Federal award.

 § 200.468 Specialized service facilities.

-(a) The costs of services provided by highly complex or specialized facilities operated by the non-Federal entity, such as computing facilities, wind tunnels, and reactors are allowable, provided the charges for the services meet the conditions of either paragraph (b) or (c) of this section, and, in addition, take into account any items of income or Federal financing that qualify as applicable credits under § 200.406.
+(a) The costs of services provided by highly complex or specialized facilities operated by the recipient or subrecipient are allowable provided the charges for the services meet the conditions of either paragraph (b) or (c) of this section and take into account any items of income or Federal financing that qualify as applicable credits under § 200.406.
+These costs include charges for facilities such as computing facilities, wind tunnels, and reactors.

-(b) The costs of such services, when material, must be charged directly to applicable awards based on actual usage of the services on the basis of a schedule of rates or established methodology that:
+(b) The costs of such services, when material, must be charged directly to the applicable Federal awards based on actual usage of the services on the basis of a schedule of rates or established methodology that:

-(1) Does not discriminate between activities under Federal awards and other activities of the non-Federal entity, including usage by the non-Federal entity for internal purposes, and
+(1) Does not discriminate between activities under Federal awards and other activities of the recipient or subrecipient, including usage by the recipient or subrecipient for internal purposes; and

 (2) Is designed to recover only the aggregate costs of the services.
-The costs of each service must consist normally of both its direct costs and its allocable share of all indirect (F&A) costs.
-Rates must be adjusted at least biennially, and must take into consideration over/under-applied costs of the previous period(s).
+Each service’s costs must normally consist of its direct costs and an allocable share of all indirect costs.
+Rates must be adjusted at least biennially and must consider any over or under-applied costs of the previous period(s).

-(c) Where the costs incurred for a service are not material, they may be allocated as indirect (F&A) costs.
+(c) Where the costs incurred for a service are not material, they may be allocated as indirect costs.

-(d) Under some extraordinary circumstances, where it is in the best interest of the Federal Government and the non-Federal entity to establish alternative costing arrangements, such arrangements may be worked out with the Federal cognizant agency for indirect costs.
+(d) Under extraordinary circumstances, the cognizant agency for indirect costs and the recipient or subrecipient may negotiate and establish an alternative costing arrangement if it is in the Federal Government’s best interest.

 § 200.469 Student activity costs.

-Costs incurred for intramural activities, student publications, student clubs, and other student activities, are unallowable, unless specifically provided for in the Federal award.
+Costs incurred for intramural activities, student publications, student clubs, and other student activities are unallowable unless expressly authorized in the Federal award.

 § 200.470 Taxes (including Value Added Tax).

-(a) For states, local governments and Indian tribes:
+(a) For States, local governments, and Indian Tribes.
 (1) Taxes that a governmental unit is legally required to pay are allowable, except for self-assessed taxes that disproportionately affect Federal programs or changes in tax policies that disproportionately affect Federal programs.

-(2) Gasoline taxes, motor vehicle fees, and other taxes that are in effect user fees for benefits provided to the Federal Government are allowable.
+(2) Gasoline taxes, motor vehicle fees, and other taxes that are, in effect, user fees for benefits provided to the Federal Government are allowable.

-(3) This provision does not restrict the authority of the Federal awarding agency to identify taxes where Federal participation is inappropriate.
-Where the identification of the amount of unallowable taxes would require an inordinate amount of effort, the cognizant agency for indirect costs may accept a reasonable approximation thereof.
+(3) This provision does not restrict the authority of the Federal agency to identify taxes where Federal participation is inappropriate.
+The cognizant agency for indirect costs may accept a reasonable approximation in circumstances where determining the amount of unallowable taxes would require an excessive amount of effort.

-(b) For nonprofit organizations and IHEs:

-(1) In general, taxes which the non-Federal entity is required to pay and which are paid or accrued in accordance with GAAP, and payments made to local governments in lieu of taxes which are commensurate with the local government services received are allowable, except for:
+(b) For nonprofit organizations and IHEs.
+(1) Taxes that the recipient or subrecipient is required to pay and which are paid or accrued in accordance with GAAP are generally allowable.
+These costs include payments made to local governments instead of taxes and that are commensurate with the local government services received.
+The following taxes are unallowable:

-(i) Taxes from which exemptions are available to the non-Federal entity directly or which are available to the non-Federal entity based on an exemption afforded the Federal Government and, in the latter case, when the Federal awarding agency makes available the necessary exemption certificates,
+(i) Taxes for which exemptions are available to the recipient or subrecipient directly or which are available to the recipient or subrecipient based on an exemption afforded the Federal Government and, in the latter case, when the Federal agency makes available the necessary exemption certificates;

-(ii) Special assessments on land which represent capital improvements, and
+(ii) Special assessments on land which represent capital improvements; and

 (iii) Federal income taxes.